adellej/tde_spectra_fit/README.rst

-Package to fit TDE radio spectra to determine the spectral index, p, and the peak flux desnity and frequency of the spectrum
+Package to fit TDE radio spectra to determine the spectral index, p, the peak flux density and peak frequency of the spectrum.

 * Free software: MIT license